kletajan/Retail-Analytics-Project/README.md

 # Retail-Analytics-Project
-End-toend sales and customer analytics using SQL, Python and Power BI.
+End-to-end sales and customer analytics using SQL, Python and Power BI.